jordiC91/JMD-WS/README.md

 # JMD-WS

-This project is a module containing all the web services of JMD.
+This Github project is a module containing all the web services of JMD.

 JMD is a university project started in "M1 MIAGE" and finished in "M2 MIAGE" by Jordi CARPENTER and Yoann VANHOESERLANDE.